LukePappa/Ourism/final.md

-Inner peace can be cultivated through disciplined emotional regulation and is of infinite value.
+Inner peace has infinite value and can be cultivated through disciplined emotional regulation.